blood microsampling: what one drop can do

 Research is an extremely important part of developing new medical products and procedures.
 It's also essential for getting an accurate picture of our global population's health as a whole.
 Because microsampling is so simple and easy to do anywhere, it means that researchers will be able to collect higher volumes of accurate data.
 It also will make it easier for them to conduct research on animals in an ethical manner.
 With better research, healthcare professionals can develop smarter healthcare solutions to solve some of the world's most common medical problems.

-The future of medicine looks brighter with so many potential applications for microsampling.
+The future of medicine looks brighter with so many potential applications for microsampling and remote patient monitoring.
 As microsampling technology continues to evolve even more, we can expect to see happier patients, more intelligent research, and better medical care.